Common Questions

 Every indoor accident is a setup issue, not a dog failure.
 The system is simple: take them out frequently and proactively (after waking, eating, playing), use a consistent potty spot, supervise indoors with a leash or tether, and reward every outdoor success.
 If they have an accident, you missed a cue.
 Clean it up and adjust your timing.
 No punishment.
 Ever.

 Most traditional training focuses on commands and compliance.
-We focus on nervous system regulation and developmental stage.
+We focus on sleep, calm, and building real skills.
 We don't start with 'sit' and 'stay.'
-We start with sleep, calm, and safety.
-The commands come later, and they come more easily because the dog is in a state where they can actually learn.
+We start with making sure your puppy is rested, settled, and ready to learn.
+The commands come later, and they come more easily because the foundation is already there.

 Completely normal.
 The internet makes it look like everyone else has a perfect puppy by week two.
 They don't.
 Puppyhood is messy, tiring, and sometimes genuinely hard.
 You are not behind.
 Your dog is not broken.
 The fact that you're reading this means you care enough to do it well.
 That matters more than any technique.